FriendsOfTerraform/modules/aws/vpc/README.md

       routes = {
         # The key of the route will be the destination
         # The value of the route will be the target
-        # default-internet-gateway refers to the internet gateway this module creates
+        # default-internet-gateway refers to the internet gateway this module created
         "0.0.0.0/0"   = "default-internet-gateway"
         "10.0.10.0/16 = "tgw-012345a9e9dabcdef"
       }